 QUESTION: As an OU company, I have many customers who want their names printed on the label with no mention of the manufacturer (also known as private label products).
-We understand the need to sign a contract, to ensure that everyone is “on the same page” with the OU requirements for private labels, though the “legalese” of the contract makes it hard for us to understand what exactly we are obligating ourselves (and what our label company is obligating itself) to do to remain OU certified.
-Can you advise us in “plain talk” what exactly are the responsibilities of the manufacturer and the label company in the agreement?
-Specifically, what is this “parallel product” clause, and why is it needed?
+We understand the need to sign a contract, to ensure that everyone is on the same page with the OU requirements for private labels.
+Can you tell us in what the responsibilities of the manufacturer and the label company are in the agreement?
+Specifically, what is this parallel product clause, and why is it needed?

-ANSWER: The Private Label Agreement (PLA) is a three-way agreement signed by the manufacturer, the distributor and the OU in order to authorize use of the OU symbol on private label goods.
+ANSWER: The Private Label Agreement (PLA) is a three-way agreement signed by the manufacturer, the distributor and the OU authorizing the use of the OU symbol on private label goods.
 Most distributors will use the standard PLA; however, some distributors have a custom PLA.
 The private label fee for those distributors with a custom PLA is usually higher because of the additional administrative work involved.

 Once the PLA has been fully signed and executed, products can be added or deleted by written request to your rabbinic coordinator.
 In addition, the manufacturer may expand the authorization to additional plants.
-Here’s a clarification in layman’s terms of the key clauses in section one.
+Here’s a clarification of the key clauses in section one.

 - The manufacturer of the product must be currently certified in order to request and obtain authorization to private label with the OU.

 - The production of private label goods is subject to the manufacturer’s authorized production procedures and approved ingredients.

 - Identical product clause: The distributor may not have the identical item produced in an OU version and a non-OU version.
 The distributor can obtain private label authorization for the identical item produced by multiple OU companies.

 - The rationale for this clause is two-fold: